LANCING MANOR CRICKET CLUB

 Tom Dix.
 1959-1962.
 RHB - Medium Pacer

 Perhaps overshadowed by firstly Knight, then Watts and Dawson in his time at the Manor, his first season for the club in 1959 saw a total of 218-24-760-53 and with that an Average of 14.3.
 This was somewhat boosted by his first '5-for' for the club.
-That just happened to be 9-15 against Worthing 'A' in June which still stands over 50 years later as the best 1st Team Bowling Figures ever.
-Martin Gander's 10-40 in 1979 was for the 2nd XI.
+That just happened to be 9-15 against Worthing 'A' in June which still stands over 50 years later as the 2nd best 1st Team Bowling Figures ever, only bettered by Rickard's 9-11.

 5-52 and 6-58 were his other major returns as he finished behind Knight in the Bowling Averages.